Tower of the Americas

-The Tower of the Americas is a 750 ft observation tower-restaurant located in the Hemisfair district on the southeastern portion of Downtown San Antonio, Texas, United States.
+The Tower of the Americas is a 750 ft observation tower-restaurant located in the Hemisfair district in the southeastern portion of Downtown San Antonio, Texas, United States.
 The tower was designed by San Antonio architect O'Neil Ford and was built as the theme structure of the 1968 World's Fair, HemisFair '68.
-It was named as a result of a name the tower contest created by the executive committee.
-68 people submitted the name the tower is now known by.
+Originally known as 'HemisFair Tower', it was ultimately named 'the Tower of the Americas' as a result of a name-the-tower contest created by the executive committee.
+Sixty-eight people submitted the name by which the tower is now known.

-It was the tallest observation tower in the United States from 1968 until 1996, when the Las Vegas Stratosphere Tower was completed.
+It was the tallest observation tower in the United States from 1968 until 1996, when the Stratosphere Tower in Las Vegas was completed.
 The tower is the tallest occupiable structure in San Antonio, and it is the 30th-tallest occupiable structure in Texas.

-The tower is located in the middle of the former HemisFair '68 site and has an observation deck that is accessible by elevator for a fee.
-There is also a lounge and revolving restaurant at the top of the tower that provides panoramic views of the city.
+The tower is located in the middle of the former HemisFair '68 site and has an observation deck, accessible by elevator for a fee.
+There is also a lounge and revolving restaurant at the top of the tower, providing panoramic views of the city.

-Construction history

-Construction of the tower began on August 9, 1966 and cost $5.2 million.
-The top house of the tower was constructed at ground level and hoisted to the top of the poured concrete shaft.
-As the top house was being hoisted into place, on October 30, 1967 some of the cables used to hoist it snapped, leaving it resting and precariously tilted on the tower's shaft.
-Eventually, oil field pipes were used in lieu of cables to complete the job.
-It was completed in approximately 18 months, though not quite in time for the fair's opening ceremonies held on April 6, 1968.
-It was opened to the public five days later on April 11.
-The top house still had not been finished, with construction materials and lumber strewn about.

-Tower restaurant

-In 2004, Landry's Restaurants, Inc. won the bid for a 15-year lease to manage and operate the property for its owner, the City of San Antonio.
-Landry's undertook an extensive $8 million renovation of the existing restaurant and lounge and observation deck and added a 4-D film "ride" called "Skies Over Texas," that gives the history of Texas in a film format.
-Additionally, Landry's spent another $4 million to add approximately 200% more space for ground level attractions such as a gift shop and cafe.
-Renovations were completed and the tower re-opened with the new Eyes Over Texas Restaurant, Bar 601 and the Flags Over Texas observation deck on June 21, 2006.
-The restaurant rotates slowly, and observation deck entry is included in the cost of a tower ticket.

-In September 2007, Landry's converted the Eyes Over Texas Restaurant into one of its Chart House outlets.
+History

+Background and construction

+The Tower of the Americas was conceived as the theme structure for HemisFair '68, a world's fair held to celebrate the 250th anniversary of San Antonio.
+Designed by local architect O’Neil Ford, construction of the tower began in 1966 and was completed in 18 months, in time for the fair.
+The tower, including its antenna, stands 750 feet above the former fair site, now HemisFair Park.

+Construction of the tower was notable for its unique method.
+The 1.4-million-pound top house, containing observation decks and a restaurant, was built at ground level and then hoisted to the top of the concrete shaft, inch by inch, using twenty-four steel lifting rods.
+This process took twenty days.

-Prior to Landry's, Frontier Enterprises (owner of San Antonio-based Jim's Restaurants) operated the tower of the Americas' restaurant for more than three decades.
+Prior to Landry's, Frontier Enterprises (owner of San Antonio-based Jim's Restaurants) operated the Tower of the Americas' restaurant for more than three decades.